Nightshift (magazine)

-Nightshift is a free monthly music magazine in Oxford, England.
-Distributed via music venues, pubs, and shops, it provides music news, gig listings, and reviews for the city and surrounding area.
+Nightshift was a free monthly music magazine in Oxford, England, published by Ronan Munro from 1991 to 2026.
+Distributed via music venues, pubs, and shops, it provided music news, gig listings, and reviews for the city and surrounding area.

 History

-First published in March 1991, it was originally titled Curfew, and continued under that name until the end of 1994, when the main venues in Oxford - The Venue, the Jericho Tavern, and the Hollybush - closed down temporarily and there was little music scene to cover.
+Nightshift was first published in March 1991.
+It was originally titled Curfew, and continued under that name until the end of 1994, when the main venues in Oxford — the Venue, the Jericho Tavern, and the Hollybush — closed temporarily and there was little music scene to cover.
 Curfew had the earliest reviews and interviews with Radiohead and Supergrass.
 In July 1995, publication started anew as Nightshift, ahead of the opening of venues the Zodiac and the Point.

 After a hiatus due to the COVID-19 pandemic, Nightshift arranged a fundraiser on 1 July 2021 to raise £12,000 to cover printing and distribution costs.
 Oxford bands Radiohead, Supergrass, Foals, Glass Animals, Ride, Stornoway and Young Knives contributed items for a prize draw.
-On 5 July, after four days of fundraising, Editor Ronan Munro announced the target had been met, securing nine months of printing and distribution costs.
+On 5 July, after four days of fundraising, the editor, Ronan Munro, announced the target had been met, securing nine months of printing and distribution costs.

+In June 2026, after 35 years in publication, Munro announced thatthe magazine had published its final issue.
+Munro had turned 60 and wanted to retire.